Antrum (film): Filming

 Principal photography for Antrum lasted for a period of one month in Southern California, was shot under a low budget with only a handful of production staff working on the film, with Amito later revealing in an interview with Rue Morgue: "We were wildly understaffed, wildly underfunded and unprepared for this month long shoot… yet, somehow a number of elements just magically landed in our lap."
 Scenes involving Tompkins' and Smyth characters were filmed in a one-hundred acre, privately owned forest, where the filmmakers had been granted special permission to shoot at.
 Actress Tompkins spoke very positively of her experience working on the film, calling it both challenging and rewarding, and described her working relationship with filmmakers Amito, and Laicini as being very much "in sync" with one another.

 Release

 Theatrical release

 Antrum made its world premiere at the Brooklyn Horror Film Festival on 14 October 2018.
 It was later screened at the Brussels International Fantastic Film Festival on 18 April 2019.
 On 1 September 2019, it was screened at the Horrible Imaginings Film Festival.
 It was a part of the official selection of films at the Sitges Film Festival, with the screening taking place on 1 October 2019.
-On 1 November 2019, it was screened at the Morbido Film Festival.
+On 1 November 2019, it was screened at Mórbido Fest.
 It was screened at Night Visions International Film Festival, on 20 November 2019.